dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Set character spacing

-Character spacing can be applied to `Label` objects by setting the `CharacterSpacing` property to a `double` value:
+Character spacing can be applied to <xref:Microsoft.Maui.Controls.Label> objects by setting the `CharacterSpacing` property to a `double` value:

 ```xaml
 <Label Text="Character spaced text"
        CharacterSpacing="10" />
 ```

-The result is that characters in the text displayed by the `Label` are spaced `CharacterSpacing` device-independent units apart.
+The result is that characters in the text displayed by the <xref:Microsoft.Maui.Controls.Label> are spaced `CharacterSpacing` device-independent units apart.

 ## Add new lines

-There are two main techniques for forcing text in a `Label` onto a new line, from XAML:
+There are two main techniques for forcing text in a <xref:Microsoft.Maui.Controls.Label> onto a new line, from XAML:

 1. Use the unicode line feed character, which is "&amp;#10;".
 1. Specify your text using *property element* syntax.